dasrakesh/Brain-tumor-detection-using-brain-mri-images/README.md

 # Feature Extraction
 1. It is the process of collecting higher-level information of an image such as shape, texture, color, and contrast
 2. It is used effectively to improve the accuracy of diagnosis system by selecting prominent features
-3. We have extracted following features sucha s:
+3. We have extracted following features such as:

         -Entropy
         -Standard Deviation
         -Mean